mrolli/myitjournal/docs/courses/world_in_sql.md

 Talking about mine, the difficulty increased from question to question while new feature of SQL are gradually introduced.

+### Basic Data Selection

 !!! abstract "Exercise 3 - Countries in the World"
     - Create a list of all countries and their country code.
     - How many countries are known to the database.
     - Which countries start with the letter M?
+    - What's the population of Switzerland?

+Aren't you surprised?
+Are there really only 7.1 millions of people in Switzerland.
+Shouldn't there be more than 8 millions already?
+Yes, the data we are dealing with is quite old!
+We will see this at other places too!

+Let's talk about continents and regions now.
+We know that there are the columns continent and region.
+That means, every country belongs to a region and a continent.
+Some countries are in the same region or on the same continent.

+!!! abstract "Exercise 4 - Relationships, anyone? - an excursion"
+    Attribute continent as well as attribute region are modeled as columns here.
+    Is this a good choice?
+Are there other, better possibilities to model these relationships?
+How would you model the relationships between continents, regions and countries?
+Draw a better ERD for these relationships.

+Now back to selecting data in our country table.
+As regions and continents are not normalized we have to select a little different and have to use special select flavors.

+!!! abstract "Exercise 5 - From continents and regions"
+    - Can you fetch a list of all continents and their regions ordered first by continent and then by region?
+    - Can you fetch the list of countries that belong to Europe but not to the following regions:
+        - Western Europe
+        - British Islands
+        - Nordic Countries
+    - How many of the above are known to the database?

 ## Hints and Solutions

+### Understanding the Database

 ??? hint "Hints ex 1 - What do we know about the world?"
     These questions can be answered using [DESCRIBE] statement, [SHOW TABLES ]